KyberNetwork/widget-monitor-js/README.md

 1. Kyber Widget calls your supplied callback URL, passing the tx hash
 2. Your server code then need to add the tx hash to monitor-tx queue, passing mineCallback and confirmCallback as parameters
 3. Monitor-tx calls your mineCallback when the tx gets mined, however it will not be considered as a successful tx until a certain number of block confirmation.
 4. Monitor-tx calls your confirmCallback when the tx is mined and persisted for at least a certain number of block confirmation or the tx is considered lost for being notfound for more than 15 minutes.
-At this point, status of the tx can be `lost`, `success`, `failed`.
+At this point, status of the tx can be `lost`, `success`, `failed`, `invalid`.

+The tx is considered invalid if one of the following is true.
+1. The receiving address is different from receiveAddr passed Kyber Widget
+2. The receiving token is different from receiveToken passed to Kyber Widget
+3. The receiving amount is less than receiveAmount passed to Kyber Widget

+Within confirmCallback, make sure to check if status is `success` before proceeding.

 Internally, the monitor-tx instance periodically polls blockchain nodes to query tx status.
 The polling interval is configurable.

 By default, monitor-tx persist the tx queue to a SqLite DB, so transactions will not be lost if the process restarts.
-You could change from sqlite to other storage if desired.
+You could change from SqLite to other storage if desired.

 ### Methods
 | method               |   Detail